vippsas/vipps-developers/common-topics/vipps-landing-page.md

 # The Vipps landing page

-The Vipps landing page is mandatory for payments initiated on a different device than the user's phone.
+The landing page is mandatory for payments initiated on a different device than the user's phone.
 It provides a consistent and recognizable user experience that helps guide the user through the payment flow.